See reviews >

 FAQs

-Drafting standard terms and conditions requires a large amount of input from the business they are created for, as the terms should reflect how it operates.
 For example, how orders are placed and confirmed, how delivery takes place, payment and credit terms and any warranties or guarantees a business may wish to provide to its customers.

-Replicating the business T&Cs of another business carries the risk of infringing that business’ intellectual property rights and may result in a business operating on terms which are inappropriate or inconsistent with its own purposes and, in some cases, terms that do not even reflect the goods or services to be provided.
+Replicating the business T&Cs of another business carries the risk of infringing that business’s intellectual property rights and may also result in a business operating on terms which are inappropriate or inconsistent with its own purposes and, in some cases, terms that do not even reflect the goods or services to be provided.

 What are the advantages of using standard terms and conditions?